Constitution Day – The First Day of Constitution Week

 “Just as the birth of our nation depended on the quality, knowledge, and experience of the men who gave it life, its continued vitality depends on the efforts of our generation, and of future generations, to keep the vision of its Framers alive.

-The week-long celebration was started by an organization called the Daughters of the American Revolution (DAR).
-Founded in the year 1890, the DAR is a women’s group with more than 950,000 members.
+The week-long celebration was started by a group called the Daughters of the American Revolution (DAR).
+Founded in 1890, the DAR is a women’s group with more than 950,000 members.
 It all began when four women “felt the desire to express their patriotic feelings and were frustrated by their exclusion from men’s organizations.”
 So they started their own.
 The women worked to commemorate those who “fought to make this country free and independent.”

-According to the group, its aim is to “perpetuate the memory and spirit of the men and women who achieved American Independence.”
-Another goal is to carry out the instruction of George Washington when he told Americans in his Farewell Address “to promote, as an object of primary importance, institutions for the general diffusion of knowledge.”
-In other words, Washington hoped the people would promote education among Americans.
+The group’s aim is to keep alive “the memory and spirit of the men and women who achieved American Independence.”
+Another goal is to follow George Washington’s instruction.
+He told Americans in his Farewell Address “to promote, as an object of primary importance, institutions for the general diffusion of knowledge.”
+In other words, Washington hoped the people would promote education and knowledge for all Americans.

-In 1955, the DAR petitioned Congress to assign a week each year to celebrate the Constitution.
-The request was adopted and a law to create Constitution Week was signed on August 2, 1956, by President Dwight D. Eisenhower.
+In 1955, the DAR asked Congress to assign a week each year for celebrating the Constitution.
+A law to create Constitution Week was signed on August 2, 1956, by President Dwight D. Eisenhower.

-Today, the DAR is still involved in the occasion, promoting celebrations across the country.
+Today, the DAR is still involved in the week-long event, promoting celebrations across the country.

 Celebrating the Constitution

 One common way to celebrate Constitution Week is to learn something about the Constitution and what it means for America.
 Lots of communities put on special events.
-The DAR holds its own annual event called Bells Across America.
-All over the country, bells are rung for a full minute at 4 p.m., which is around the time the Constitution was signed.
+The DAR holds an annual event called Bells Across America: All over the country, bells are rung for a full minute at 4 p.m., which is around the time the Constitution was signed.